-The challenge requires scientific and imaginative thought and can be enjoyed by students aged 7 to 14 (KS2 and KS3).
+The challenge requires scientific and imaginative thought and can be enjoyed by students aged 7 to 14 (Key Stage 2 and Key Stage 3).

 Find out more by watching our mission launch video.

 Read.
 Research.
 Survive!

 - First, download the teacher guidelines that detail the challenge in full and explain how you might use the range of resources provided.

 - With your class watch or share the welcoming video from our partners, Turner & Townsend, which explains the challenge and introduces ideas and questions for students to consider.

 - Run the quiz to test what your students already know.
 There are separate quizzes for Key Stage 2 and Key Stage 3 - plus a bonus round to earn extra points!

 - Task your students with researching the possibilities of colonising a new planet, and encourage them to explore and read available books to learn about STEM and the challenges of living in a new environment.